velis74/django-project-base/docs/source/middleware.rst

 Project Middleware
 ------------------

-ProjectMiddleware: If you wan't to set current project which is selected to request object you can use ProjectMiddleware which should be placed to start of MIDDLEWARE list in settings.py.
+ProjectMiddleware: If you wan't to set current project which is selected to request object you can use UrlVarsMiddleware which should be placed to start of MIDDLEWARE list in settings.py.
 Middleware sets DJANGO_PROJECT_BASE_BASE_REQUEST_URL_VARIABLES setting dict values to request object.
 Default value for DJANGO_PROJECT_BASE_BASE_REQUEST_URL_VARIABLES setting is {'project': 'current_project_slug', 'language': 'current_language'}.